 I have been working as a teacher since 2008.
 I started in London where I worked in several schools as a High School Spanish and French teacher.
-In 2015, I moved to St Andrews to teach both, Primary and High School students, and in 2017 I became Head of Spanish.
+In 2015, I moved to St Andrews International School Bangkok to teach both Primary and High School students and in 2017 I became Head of Spanish.

 As a teacher who is passionate about her subject I like to make my lessons meaningful and practical to all students.
-As we live in a globalised world in continuous change, speaking languages has become crucial to find a job.
-Nevertheless, learning languages is not only an academic matter, it's much more than just being able to reproduce and understanding words.
-Learning a language increases mental focus as well as reading and writing abilities, but far more important, sharpen the critical thinking of students and broaden their perspective about society and the word around them.
+As we live in a globalised world which is continually changing, speaking languages has become crucial to finding a job.
+Nevertheless, learning languages is not only an academic matter, it's much more than just being able to reproduce and understand words.
+Learning a language increases mental focus as well as reading and writing abilities, but far more important, sharpens the critical thinking of students and broadens their perspective about society and the world around them.
 Opening the mind to new cultures gives the opportunity to develop new ways of thinking, philosophies, histories and traditions.
-It is also helpful to develop great interpersonal skill.
+It is also a great way to develop great interpersonal skills.

-That's why over the years, my teaching of languages has been cultural centered.
-And that's why I made my move to an international school and why I chose St Andrews, which has a strong focus on languages.
+This is why, over the years, my teaching of languages has been centered around culture.
+And that's why I made my move to an international school and why I chose St Andrews International School Bangkok, which has a strong focus on languages.
 I love teaching and I always try to better myself and to find innovative ways to teach.
 I have always brought practical activities to empower communication in the classroom and seeking the use of real resources is paramount in my lessons.
 In my school in London I played an important role in introducing trips abroad.
-In St Andrews I have developed an exchange programme pairing us with a Spanish school, which has given the students an opportunity to further expand their learning by participating different activities involving letters, presentations and video exchanges.
+In St Andrews I have developed an exchange programme pairing us with a Spanish school, which has given the students an opportunity to further expand their learning by participating in different activities involving letters, presentations and video exchanges.